JensenXu0192/Hackathon/README.md

 The debate is still unsettled.

-The complete is in the "code" file.
+The complete model is in the "code" file.
 The csv files are the data provided and used in this Hackathon.

 Note: the model was finished by 3 team members, so the coding style is not uniform.